How Often Should Adults Book a Dental Hygienist Appointment?

 - Factors such as smoking, diabetes, medication, and previous gum disease may mean you benefit from more frequent visits.

-- Daily brushing, interdental cleaning, and a balanced diet are essential for maintaining oral health between appointments.
+- Daily brushing, interdental cleaning, and a balanced diet are essential for maintaining oral health between professional appointments.

 Frequently Asked Questions